German Shepherd Temperament & Personality Guide

 Veterinary Care Schedule for German Shepherds

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your German Shepherd.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Cost of German Shepherd Ownership